 All requests for participation in the State and Federal Recreation and Historic Site Signing program shall be forwarded to MoDOT’s Supplemental Guide Sign Program manager for processing.
 Per the CSR, it is the program manager’s responsibility to receive all requests, evaluate eligibility and administer the contract with the applicant.

 MoDOT districts’ role in the program is to review and approve site plans for new sign installations, assuring the new sign installations do not conflict with existing traffic control devices or create sight distance issues.
-Another critical responsibility is to identify and report damage and/or deficiencies with any of the signs the program manager is responsible for.
+Another critical responsibility is to identify and report damage and/or deficiencies with any of the signs the for which the program manager is responsible.

 The rules contained within the CSR are based on, and are in conformance with, the Manual on Uniform Traffic Control Devices and the AASHTO Guidelines for the Selection of Supplemental Guide Signs for Traffic Generators.